Sumana-S/MindStromingApplication/README.md

 # MindStromingApplication
-This project is similar to Block Puzzle Game
+This project is similar to Block Puzzle Game using Augmented Reality.